enternity/afflatus/Book/Network/PhysicalNetwork.md

 	- _Physical addressing_ : After creating frames, DDL adds physical address (MAC) of the sender and/or receiver in the header of each frame.
 	- _Error control_ : provides the mechanism of error control in which it detects and retransmits damaged or lost frames.
 	- _Flow control_ : coordinates the amount of data that can be sent before receiving ack.
-	- _Access Control_ : When a single communication channel is shared by multiple devices, the MAC sub-layer of the data link layer hel[s to determine which
+	- _Access Control_ : When a single communication channel is shared by multiple devices, the MAC sub-layer of the data link layer helps to determine which device has control over the channel at a given time.
+3. **Network Layer**

 # Different TCP  and UDP protocol
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTEyMDYwMTUsLTk2MzMyMDk5OCwxNz
-A3MjU1NDE5LC0xMzE1NzE4MzYwLC0xNDA5ODYzNjk5XX0=
+eyJoaXN0b3J5IjpbMTI0MDgzOTgzNywtOTYzMzIwOTk4LDE3MD
+cyNTU0MTksLTEzMTU3MTgzNjAsLTE0MDk4NjM2OTldfQ==
 -->